Nuitka/NUITKA-Utilities/hinted-compilation/README.md

 All steps explained in the following must be done **exactly** as described.

-This text is based on experience made on the Windows 10 platform.
-Doing similar things on Linux or Mac OSX may require changes - allthough hopefully most of this can be adopted in an obvious way - or even used unchanged.
-Contributing to these support areas would be most welcome.
+The following has been tested on Windows and Linux (Ubuntu).
+With some easy changes, a successful use on other platforms shoudl be achievable.

 ------
 ## Prerequisites

 * Your script must work in interpreted mode.
 Syntax errors will cause exceptions during the compile.
 And of course any required packages must have been installed.

 * Nuitka must have been installed.
-Use the current **development** version.
-We will need several support aspects, that are not yet part of the regular release, like:
+Use the version 0.6.3 or later.
+We will need several support aspects, that are not part of earlier releases, like:
     - availability of experimental feature ``pefile``
     - numpy plugin must be available under its new name ``numpy``
     - Tkinter plugin must be available under its new name ``tk-inter``